 - Turmeric is a spice that comes from the turmeric root.
-It is used to flavour and colour some curry powders, mustards, butters, and cheeses.
-Curcumin is a yellow pigment used in food colouring.
+It is used to flavor and color some curry powders, mustards, butters, and cheeses.
+Curcumin is a yellow pigment used in food coloring.
 It is one of the major active ingredients from the turmeric root called curcuminoids.

 What is it used for in people with rheumatic conditions?

 - Turmeric has been used for the management of osteoarthritis and rheumatoid arthritis to reduce joint pain and improve function.